Meet Indigenous Professionals from Around the World

-To join our virtual exchange all delegates must commit to attending all of the six planned meetings and actively contribute to the generation of the final report.
+To join our Virtual Exchange, all delegates must commit to attending all of the six planned meetings and actively contribute to generating the final report.

 Take a look at the bios of our previous delegates here.

 Your cohort of global Indigenous Professionals will meet each week via Zoom.
-We will open each meeting with a prayer and some words from our Elders.
+We will open each meeting with ceremony and some words from our Elders.

 The format of the meeting each week is slightly different, but you will be sent an agenda beforehand so you will know what to expect.

 By the second week of the program, delegates will split themselves into groups of 3 - 5 to discuss a topic of mutual interest.
 These small groups will meet in breakout rooms to share knowledge and experiences, and discuss issues that are important to them.

 This is where the real magic of INDIGI-X happens.